 Shaping a new culture and practice for conservation

 While we come from different backgrounds, land connects us all.
 North Carolinians from all walks of life should help shape conservation efforts.
-We should all shape how to protect the water we drink, the land where our food grows, the open spaces where we recreate, the sites that hold our history, and the neighborhoods we call home.
+We should all shape how to protect the water we drink, the land where our food grows, the open spaces where we play, the sites that hold our history and the neighborhoods we call home.

 CTNC has centered discussions and work related to racial equity, diversity and inclusion in conservation for 20 years.
 We bring a unique and specific conservation lens to racial equity.
 We understand the racialized history of conservation and the challenges and opportunities conservation organizations face in advancing equity within their organizations and work - because we have lived them too.